How to Choose the Right Men's Shoes

 - If you're wearing a belt, try to match your shoes to it - unless, of course, your belt is some multi-colored striped thing.

 - Invest in high-quality footwear if you can afford it.
 Shoes that look like they cost a lot now will actually save you money in the long run because they won't fall apart every few years like inferior footwear.
+Proper care also helps extend the lifetime of your good leather shoes.

 - Always choose good fit and comfort over style.
 You'll be spending a lot of time wearing your new shoes, so your feet should feel good in them.